finos/FDC3/docs/api/ref/Metadata.md

 }
 ```

-The Interface used to describe an intent within the platform.
+The interface used to describe an intent within the platform.

 #### See also